 Representing clients in the upstream oil and gas industry in jurisdictions across the globe is at the core of what we do.
 Our integrated team, which is one of the largest in the world, covers every aspect of the upstream sector, including transactions; financings; project development and commercial arrangements; environmental and other regulatory permitting, compliance, enforcement and defense; governmental relations; and disputes.
 Our clients include independent upstream businesses, major integrated oil companies, private investment funds and financial institutions.

 The oil and gas midstream business is a primary focus at Bracewell.
+In 2018 alone, our lawyers represented clients in 10 of the 16 announced long-haul Permian to Gulf Coast pipelines.
 We are unique in our depth and breadth of experience in all aspects of the midstream sector.
 As a result, we are able to efficiently provide comprehensive legal advice to midstream businesses and investors.
-Our large midstream team includes practitioners with experience in the U.S. and across the globe in the development, regulation, ownership, operation, acquisition and disposition of gas and liquids pipelines, gathering systems, storage and processing facilities, terminals, and LNG facilities.
+Our large midstream team includes practitioners with experience in the US and across the globe in the development, regulation, ownership, operation, acquisition and disposition of gas and liquids pipelines, gathering systems, storage and processing facilities, terminals, and LNG facilities.
 We cover the complete midstream life-cycle, from project development, permitting, financing and construction through operations, sales and purchases of midstream assets and companies, and ultimately through the abandonment and satisfaction of the related regulatory requirements.
 Our experience includes environmental permitting, compliance and incident management and defense; precedent agreements and other storage, processing, gathering and throughput agreements; tariffs and ongoing regulatory compliance; antitrust analysis and compliance; and government relations to influence policy and facilitate regulatory approvals.
-In addition, in the U.S., we routinely support clients before Congress, FERC, PHMSA, EPA, OSHA and other federal and state regulatory agencies.
+In addition, in the US, we routinely support clients before Congress, FERC, PHMSA, EPA, OSHA and other federal and state regulatory agencies.